 Python Scripts for Duplicate Rankings | Helps detect competing pages. |

-SEO Dashboards (Google Data Studio) | Provides insights on multiple URLs ranking for the same search intent. |
+SEO Dashboards (Google Data Studio) | Provides insights into multiple URLs ranking for the same search intent. |

 If you don’t have any of these, I’ll show you how to detect keyword cannibalization on Ahrefs and Google Console.